Renee O'Connor

 Evelyn Renee O'Connor (born February 15, 1971) is an American actress, producer, and director, known for the role of Gabrielle on the television series Xena: Warrior Princess.

 Early life

-Born in Houston and raised in suburban Katy, Texas by her mother Sandra, O'Connor at age 12 studied acting at the Alley Theatre in Houston, Texas.
-She attended Kinder High School for the Performing and Visual Arts in Houston, and made her professional debut as a dancing Porky Pig at that city's Six Flags AstroWorld.
-Afterward, she moved to Los Angeles, California, to pursue an acting career.
+Renee O'Connor was born in Houston, Texas, and raised in nearby suburban Katy, Texas by her mother Sandra.
+At age 12, Renee began acting at the Alley Theatre in Houston, Texas.
+She attended Kinder High School for the Performing and Visual Arts in Houston, and made her professional debut as a dancing Porky Pig at Houston's Six Flags AstroWorld.
+After graduating high school, she relocated to Los Angeles, California, to pursue an acting career.
+In 1991, O'Connor also appeared as a contestant on an episode of the game show The Price is Right.

 Career

 O'Connor made her screen debut at 17, starring in the "Teen Angel" segment of the Disney Channel's The Mickey Mouse Club, and the subsequent Teen Angel TV series.
 She went on to the Disney film The Adventures of Huck Finn and TV-movies including Follow the River, Danielle Steele's Changes, and Hercules and the Lost Kingdom, starring Kevin Sorbo.
 There, in the role of Deianeira, O'Connor came to the attention of Hercules executive producers Rob Tapert and Sam Raimi, who cast her as Gabrielle in the spinoff TV series Xena: Warrior Princess.

 In 2001, O'Connor began her own film production company, Roc Productions.
 The following year, she played Lady Macbeth in the Shakespeare by the Sea production of Macbeth.
 O'Connor reprised the role in a House of Bards Theatre Company production in San Pedro, California, from October 11 to November 3, 2019.
 She played Nurse in the Southern Shakespeare Company's May 10–13, 2018, production of Romeo and Juliet alongside her 16-year-old son, Miles Muir.